 if (Input.GetKeyDown(KeyCode.Mouse0)) attackRequested = true;

-What’s wrong is that the entire system is that one line, and there’s no room in it for anything else.
+What’s wrong is that the entire system is that one line.

 Suppose you want to let the player rebind keys.
-The mapping “Space = jump” needs to live somewhere editable — somewhere a settings menu can poke at, somewhere a player can change without recompiling.
-In our code it doesn’t live anywhere; it’s literally hardcoded into Update().
-To rebind, you’d have to rewrite the script.
+The mapping “Space = jump” needs to live somewhere a settings menu can edit at runtime.
+In our code it’s hardcoded into Update(); to rebind, you’d have to rewrite the script.
 So the input system needs a binding table that’s data, not code — something stored, queryable, swappable at runtime.

 Suppose you want jump to fire only after the player holds the key for half a second.
 Or after a double-tap.
 Or only when Shift is held down at the same time.
-These are all forms of recognition — looking at a stream of raw hardware events and deciding, based on timing and pattern, what intent they add up to.
-Each one is its own small state machine that has to live somewhere.
+These are forms of recognition — interpreting a stream of raw events and deciding, based on timing and pattern, what intent they add up to.
+Each is its own small state machine.
 Our one-line system has nowhere to put any of them.
-So the input system needs room for recognition logic — its own little machinery between hardware events arriving and intents going out.
+So the input system needs room for recognition logic — machinery between events arriving and intents going out.

 A vocabulary

-Building a real input system is a book’s worth of code — recognition pipelines, device abstraction, frame-accurate timing, the lot.
+Building a real input system is a book’s worth of code — recognition pipelines, device abstraction, frame-accurate timing.
 That’s not what this post is.
-What we can do — and what’s actually more useful at this stage — is name the two ideas the architecture is built around, define their concerns clearly, and walk through a concrete example of how they fit together.
-From here on, the post is architecture rather than implementation: diagrams, walkthroughs, and a vocabulary you can take into any engine.
+What we can do is name the two ideas the architecture is built around and walk through how they fit together.
+From here on, the post is architecture rather than implementation.

 Two terms do most of the work.
-Both are standard across the industry, so once you have them you’ll recognize them everywhere.
+Both are standard across the industry.

 Action.
 An action is a named, abstract intent — Jump, Crouch, OpenInventory.
 It’s what the gameplay code reads, and it’s all the gameplay code ever reads.
 The Movement Controller doesn’t ask “is space down?”
 It asks “did the player want to jump?”
 The action is the answer.